Welcome to Alder

 Welcome to Alder Class!! 😃

-Summer Term 1 23/24Curriculum Info for parents: Topic - Mini beasts
+Spring Term 1 24/25Curriculum Info for parents: Topic - Food

-Alder class will be learning through some topic based sessions alongside this all of their learning will be focused on the engagement model assessment stages – Exploration, persistence, anticipation, initiation and realisation and their own individual EHCP outcomes, Communication, switch work/computer skills, intensive interaction will be focused on throughout the week on an individual basis.
-Pupils will also get weekly therapy sessions which involve 1 rebound individual session, 1 or 2 Hydrotherapy swims dependent on need.
-A massage/yoga session and sensory room.
-Below is an outline of some of the class group session Alder class will be doing all together throughout the week- Within these sessions we will try to focus on our half termly topic.
-When the weather is nice or even dry the pupils will also be doing some of their learning in our outdoor area which is located outside our classroom
+Rowan/Alder class will be learning through some topic-based sessions alongside this all of their learning will be focused on the engagement model assessment stages – Exploration, persistence, anticipation, initiation and realisation and the Woodfields’ assessment step levels for English, Maths, communication, personal development, pre subject specific – Expression and Creativity, and Understanding the World, plus their own individual PLG’S/EHCP outcomes, Communication, switch work/computer skills, intensive interaction, physical development will be focused on throughout the week on an individual basis and these sessions will have a huge focus around the pupils own PLGS and will be planned to each individual need.
+Pupils will also get weekly therapy sessions which involve 1 rebound individual session, 2 Hydrotherapy swims as well as an hour each day to focus on physio and other additional physical needs such as walkers/ standers/wedge/roll work.
+Below is an outline of some of the class group session Rowan/Alder class will be doing together throughout the week- Within these sessions we will try to focus on our half termly topic.
+When the weather is nice or even dry the pupils will also be doing some of their learning in our outdoor area which is located outside our classroom.

 SubjectSession focus this half term